Ski & Snowboard Pre Season Fitness

 For skiers, arms will help you carry and push off your poles while stabilizing shoulder joints.
 For snowboard, arm strength will assist with balance and stability.
 Strong biceps will also help you assist guests onto the chairlift, carrying equipment or be the helping hand after a tumble.

-Push-ups, arm circles, tricep dips, pull-ups, go for it!
+Push-ups, arm circles, triceps dips, pull-ups, go for it!

 BALANCE & AGILITY, IT SNOW NEEDED!